When teaching children about money, it’s important to start from an early age. Here is an age-by-age guide for what you can teach and when!

 You should never be shy about teaching your child the basics in life and money is definitely one of them.
 They see you use cash at the store, watch you pay with credit cards, and watch packages arrive at the house.
 They want (and need!) to know how all of that is happening sooner rather than later.
 Here are some tips for how and when to start teaching your child about finances.

-Buy a piggy bank and teach your child to put their coins into it.
-Each time they find coins, allow them to put it in their little bank.
+Buy a piggy bank and teach your young child to put their coins into it.
+Each time your little guy finds a coin, allow them to put it in their little bank.
 Show them the different sizes and colors of the coins, but make sure that you are supervising at all times.
 At this age, children are still prone to learning about items by putting them in their mouths, so you don’t want that happening.

 Now that your child knows that money is something of value and saved (you collect it), you can teach them more about what to do with it.
 This is the time where you can take $1 in coins out of the piggy bank and let them buy a small toy at the store.
 Show them the price tag, the receipt and any change they get from the transaction.
 Be sure to allow them to pay the cashier themselves!

-Another item that is good at this age is to teach your child to give some of their money away.
+Another idea for this age is to teach your child to give some of their money away.
 If it is the holiday season or you know of a store where they are collecting money in donation bins, explain this to your child.
 Ask if they’d like to give a few pennies or a dime to help someone else.
-Be sure to explain that this is a way of being kind to others.
+Be sure to explain that donating spare change is a way of being kind to others.

 At this age your child can start doing small chores to earn money.
 Have them help load the dryer for 5 cents or help clear the table for 10 cents.
 Explain that little chores can help them earn money, just like your job pays you.
 Begin the discussion about what you or your partner may do for your employer (or for yourself if you’re self-employed) and explain how putting forth effort in a job setting earns you money.

-If these little chores have led to a new routine of allowance, be consistent by making a chart that gets completed (either voluntarily or assigned) and keep putting those coins in the piggy bank.
+If these little chores have led to a new routine of allowance, be consistent by making a chart that gets completed (either voluntarily or assigned) and let them keep putting those coins in their own piggy bank.
 Make sure that they lift the weight of it in order to feel the money they’ve collected.

 At this point your child is getting older and a little more mature about money.
-They may start getting money for Christmas, from the tooth fairy, and for birthdays.
+They may start getting money for Christmas, from the tooth fairy, and for birthday gifts.
 This is a great opportunity to teach them how to save that money for something they really want.

-When they do their work, you should show them how you have to “spend money to make money.”
+When they do their work, you can show them how you have to “spend money to make money.”
 For example, if they have a lemonade stand, lend them the money to purchase the cups, the lemonade ingredients, and anything else they plan to sell (pre-packaged cookies?).
 When they’ve earned some money, they need to pay you back first because you invested in their business.
 When they run out of supplies, they can then use the money they’ve earned to purchase more.
+This cycle will help to show them the value of money and how investing in themselves would work.

 As your child gets older, they can start focusing on which items they’d like to spend their money.
 They might start incurring more expenses, such as buying their own pair of shoes or a new bike.
 They have had experience saving since ages 7-8, so this is very similar, just on a larger scale.